Bruges to Amsterdam

 A bike and barge tour beginning in Bruges and ending in Amsterdam showcases the best of both Belgium and Holland.

-The motto in Bruges is "feel the past under your feet" and you surely will!
-Or should we say, under the wheels of your bicycle!
-The city’s crisscrossing canals and cobblestone streets have seen many seafaring traders since the 9th century and retains a lively and invigorating atmosphere reminiscent of one of Jan van Eyck's 15th-century masterpieces.
+The motto in Bruges is, "Feel the past under your feet," and you surely will!
+Or, should we say, under the wheels of your bicycle!
+The city’s crisscrossing canals and cobblestone streets have seen many seafaring traders since the 9th century and retain a lively and invigorating atmosphere reminiscent of one of Jan van Eyck's 15th-century masterpieces.

 A tranquil Flemish landscape is your backdrop and as you enter Holland, your cycling itinerary will lead to the quaint villages of Goes in central Zeeland and the seaside town of Willemstad.